-The Working Professionals M.S.
-Program in Rehabilitation and Mental Health Counseling, accredited by the Council on Rehabilitation Education (CORE), is a 60 credit-hour program specifically designed for people who are currently working and providing direct services in the field to persons with chronic illness, disability, and/or mental health issues.
+The Working Professionals option allows individuals interested in the completing the M.S. in Rehabilitation and Mental Health Counseling Program to do so on a part-time basis.
+Typically these are people who are currently working and providing direct services in the field to persons with chronic illness, disability, and/or mental health issues.

 The program is designed so you can graduate in three-years while maintaining full-time employment.
-Many courses are offered in the evening and via distance education, and the required fieldwork experiences (practicum and internship) are typically worked out with your place of employment.
-The typical IIT working professional student has a desire to learn more about state-of-the-art research and evidence-based practices in rehabilitation and mental health counseling.
+Many courses are offered in the evening and via distance education, and the required fieldwork experiences are often completed (with approval) at your qualifying place of employment.
+The typical Illinois Tech working professional student has a desire to learn more about state-of-the-art research and evidence-based practices in rehabilitation and mental health counseling.